4. Prompting with Python¶

 print(response.choices[0].message.content)

-Let’s pick a different model from among the choices that Groq offers.
-One we could try is Gemma2, an open model from Google.
-Rather than add a new cell, lets revise the code we already have and rerun it.
+Let’s pick a different model to see if it provides a different perspective.
+One we could try is Gemma3, an open model from Google.
+Rather than add a new cell, let’s revise the code we already have and rerun it.

 response = client.chat.completions.create(